sumn2u/learn-javascript/en/interview-questions/advance-level.md

 **Answer:**

--In JavaScript and many other programming languages, functions are considered as "first-class citizens."
+In JavaScript and many other programming languages, functions are considered as "first-class citizens."
 This means that functions can be:

 - Assigned to variables.
 - Passed as arguments to other functions.